robfatland/nexus/bash/env.md

 > the `miniconda` folder (independent of project folders).

+Installing packages (libraries) within an environment can be done on an as-needed basis; but reproducibility comes by means of "what has been installed" files.
+The two common varieties are `environment.yml` and `requirements.txt`.
+These correspond respectively to `conda` and `pip`.
+Mnemonic: `p` is close to `q` and `c` is close to `e`.
+The idea is to feed the package manager one of these package list files and let it solve the compatibilities and install compatible versions of these various packages.

+To recapitulate, then: The environment command associated with Anaconda/Miniconda is `conda`, both the open source package and environment management system and its eponymous utility command.
+It is an alternative or complement to the Python native package manager `pip` (package management) together with `venv` (environment management).
+Both `pip` and `conda` can be used to install packages individually or *en masse* by means of grocery list files.

 Example: Suppose I have three projects in mind: Learning some number theory, developing a curriculum for beginning programmers, and analyzing oceanographic data.

-The environment command associated with Anaconda/Miniconda is [`conda`](https://en.wikipedia.org/wiki/Conda_(package_manager)) which is both an open source package and environment management system and an eponymous utility command.
-It is an alternative or complement to the Python native package manager `pip` (package management but not environment management).
-Both `pip` and `conda` can be used to install packages individually or *en masse* by means of grocery list files.

 - [`conda env create -f /path/to/requirements.txt -n envname`](https://docs.conda.io/projects/conda/en/stable/commands/env/create.html)